 And it needn't cost as much as you might think.
-Economy-class fares for the most basic around-the-world itineraries start around $1,500.
+Economy-class fares for the most basic around-the-world tickets start at less than $2,000.

 When to Consider an Around-the-World Ticket